bewuethr/slack-analyzer/README.md

 a proxy for tenure with a company.

-The result is a README file with a graph showing turnover month over month, and two Markdown tables showing when the current employees joined, and the tenures of all employees ever.
+The result is a README file with a graph showing turnover month over month, and three Markdown tables showing when the current employees joined, the tenures of all employees ever by join date, and all tenures by duration.
 The README links to all relevant files.

 ![Sample graph](img/example-graph.svg)